 Response: Long-term cost savings

-The internal IT teams have a budget of up to 65% for maintenance – according to a study done by Cisco, MSPs reduces this cost by 40% and this gives time for their internal team to be more active and focus on business related issues.
-Customers who believe in ‘Break/Fix’ model you have to make them realize the cost of fixing and replacing equipment, expediting services and lost productivity.
+The internal IT teams have a budget of up to 65% for maintenance – according to a study done by Cisco, MSPs reduces this cost by 40% and this gives time for their internal team to be more active and focused on business-related issues.
+Customers believe in the ‘Break/Fix’ model, you have to make them realize the cost of fixing and replacing equipment, expediting services and lost productivity.
 Focus on brand damage when business operations are out for a brief period and this should get the attention you want.
-If you have data/case studies which has proved to save money – present it to them.
+If you have data/case studies which have proved to save money – present it to them.
 It will make them re-think their strategies and plans.

 Customer concern: Cookie-cutter solutions